merkle-open/generator-nitro/README.md

 yo nitro
 ```

-If you want to update an existing project, update the generator to the newest version before you run `yo nitro`:
+### Update a project

+Updating a project to the newest nitro version is quite simple:

 ```
-yarn add generator-nitro
+yarn nitro:update
 ```

 ### Project Generation